ROC-HCI/Hmm/analysis/README.md

 ### Files:
 * analysis.ipynb - Jupyter notebook to make plotes from the raw results
-* thresholds.py - Python code to apply confidence thresholds and write results with thresholds applied
 * threshold_analysis.ipynb - Jupyter notebook to analyze how varying confidence thresholds affect results
+* thresholds.py - Python code to apply confidence thresholds and record results with thresholds applied
-* results.csv - The results of truth_bluff.py from various trials
+* csv - Contains raw results of truth_bluff.py and thresholds.py from various trials
-* threshold_results.csv - The results from thresholds.py
+* plots - The plots saved from the two Jupyter notebooks